billra/billra.com/docs/colorcube/readme.md

 ## Navigating Grayscale and the Neutral Axis

-Within this geometric layout, the entire spectrum of grayscale values is accessible.
-Because the central shared vertex represents white (zero saturation), remaining on this center point while lowering the intensity slider pushes the color straight down the **neutral axis**.
+Within this geometric layout, the spectrum of grayscale values is accessible.
+Because the central vertex represents white (zero saturation), remaining on this center point while lowering the intensity slider pushes the color straight down the **neutral axis**.
 This axis is the diagonal line passing directly through the core of the 3D cube from white to black.
-This action scales white down through every shade of neutral gray until it reaches black, bypassing the colorful outer edges entirely.
+This action scales white down through every shade of gray until it reaches black, bypassing the outer edges.

 ## Complementary Colors and Geometry